enegalan/printhub/README.md

 </pre>

 # How to proceed
+Create React components in <code>resources/js/components/name.jsx</code>

-Create React components in <code>resources/js/components/name.jsx</code> and add if's to control where the components will be displayed.
+Create React pages in <code>resources/js/pages/page.jsx</code>, in each of them add the necessary if's to control where the components will be displayed.

 Import each component in <code>resources/js/app.js</code>